Table of Contents

 Car seat covers are safe to use when driving, provided you use one that goes on after your baby is strapped in and therefore does not interfere with how the seat belt works.

-To be on the safe side, it’s best to only use covers that are sold by your car seat manufacturer and that they state are safe to use with your model of car seat.
+To be on the safe side, it’s best to only use one that is sold by your car seat manufacturer and that is stated to be safe to use with your model of car seat.

 Are Winter Car Seat Covers Safe?